QIDP (QUALIFIED INTELLECTUAL DISABILITIES PROFESSIONAL)

 - At least 1 year of experience supporting people with developmental disabilities

-Part-Time and Full-Time Benefits (for those eligible):
+Benefits (for Full-Time employees eligible):

 - Paid Time Off